RadkoSS/RPG/README.md

 # RPG
-This is the code of the RPG game.
+Source code of an RPG game that I made as a follow up to a job interview at TBI Bank Bulgaria.
+It got me accepted.